TCON163/MarchMadnessSuicideBracket/Backend/readme.md

 ## To do list:
 - Services to set up:
   - User service to handle users
-  - Group service to handle Groups
+  - Tourney (Group) service to handle Groups
-  - Game service to handle processing the games.
+  - Pick(Game) service to handle processing the games.